stonly-data-tech/UTM-Extractor/README.md

 Finally, the processed event object is returned by the `processEvent()` function, to be ingested by the system that called it.

-This script is likely used to extract the utm properties from the URLs and add them to the event object, before they are ingested into a data pipeline or analytics platform.
+The extracted URL utm  properties are then add to the event object, before they are ingested into a data pipeline your analytics platform.
 This is useful for tracking the source of the user's visit to the website.